nusenu/ansible-relayor/README.md

 Managed Node Requirements

-- a non-root user with sudo
+- a non-root user with sudo permissions
 - python 2 under /usr/bin/python
 - static IPv4 address(es)
     - we can use multiple public IPs